towerofpower256/davidmac.pro/src/posts/2020-12-22-arduino-millis-roll-over/index.md

 This example shows where the `LastRead` is still up around the end of the number scale, but `millis()` has rolled back around to the bottom end.
 This results in the task never being run once `millis()` has rolled over.

 ## The solution
 The solution to this problem is to instead compare the **duration**, not the **timestamps**.
 Take the current time, subtract the last time the task was performed, and then check if that number is greater than the interval.
-Because of the way that the math is performed, the 2 timestamps roll-over together in the same way so they're not out of sync.
+Because of the way that the math is performed, the 2 timestamps roll-over together in the same way so which means that they're not out of sync.

 The code for this is:
 ```cpp